rakyll/gom/docs/usage-gorilla-mux.md

-## Additional steps for users of Gorrila Mux router
+## Additional steps for users of Gorilla Mux router

-If you are using [Gorrila Mux router](https://github.com/gorilla/mux) you must register pprof and gom http handlers.
+If you are using [Gorilla Mux router](https://github.com/gorilla/mux) you must register pprof and gom http handlers.

-Code sample:

 ``` go
 import (